ckaestne/seai/README.md

 * ensure quality of the entire machine learning pipeline with test automation and other quality assurance techniques, including automated checks for data quality, data drift, feedback loops, and model quality
 * build systems that can be tested in production and build deployment pipleines that allow careful rollouts and canary testing
 * consider privacy, fairness, and security when building complex AI-enabled systems
-* communicate effectively in teams with both software engineers and data analysists
+* communicate effectively in teams with both software engineers and data analysts

 In addition, students will gain familiarity with production-quality infrastructure tools, including stream processing with Apache Kafka, distributed data storage with SQL and NoSQL databases, deployment with Docker and Kubernetis, and test automation with Travis and Jenkins.